Fertility and the immune system: a dance of two

 Genetic bias for autoimmune pathologies exists and is difficult to avoid.
 Chinese medicine proposes a combination of acupuncture points for genetic filtering in month 3 and month 6 of pregnancy, so that genetic pathologies are not transmitted from parents to children.

-It is an ancestral knowledge, supported by the fact that it has lasted over time until our days, but no scientific studies have been carried out to confirm or deny it.
+This is ancestral knowledge, supported by the fact that it has survived to this day, but no scientific studies have been carried out to confirm or deny it.

-On the other hand, until today, the only immunological condition that is widely accepted as a treatable diagnosis is antiphospholipid syndrome, which would be treated with aspirin and clexane.
+On the other hand, to date, the only immunological condition that is widely accepted as a treatable diagnosis is antiphospholipid syndrome, which would be treated with aspirin and clexane.

-Although, even aware that both the test and the treatment are still very experimental, it can be very interesting to investigate the activity of the cells natural killers in women with a history of infertility.
+Although, even though we are aware that both the test and the treatment are still very experimental, it can be very interesting to investigate the activity of the cells.
+Natural Killers in women with a history of infertility.

-The treatment would consist of some type of immunosuppressive therapy, with all that this may entail.
+The treatment would consist of some type of immunosuppressive therapy, with everything that this can entail.
 During pregnancy these options would include progesterone, clexane, prednisolone, or intravenous immunoglobulin (IVIG).

-The hyperactivity of certain cells of the immune system such as natural killers, meanwhile, is also a failure in immune function.
+The hyperactivity of certain cells of the immune system such as Natural Killers, for its part, is also a failure in immune function.

-In this sense, leading a healthy and healthy life, in which there is no low-grade inflammation, in which there are no infections, in which the use of antibiotics is limited and in which the microbiota is taken care of, will help limit the work that the immune system is exposed to and will minimize its chances of being wrong.
+In this sense, leading a healthy life, in which there is no low-grade inflammation, in which there are no infections, in which the use of antibiotics is limited and in which the microbiota is taken care of, will help limit the work to which the immune system is exposed and will minimize its chances of making mistakes.

-Live as healthy a life as possible for you and your fertility.
+Live as healthy a life as possible for yourself and your fertility.

 You will be interested in:

-Here are three related posts that you may find interesting to improve your immune system, general health and fertility
+Here I leave you three related posts that you may find interesting to improve your immune system, general health and fertility